smizibon/car-parking/ReadMe.md

 Description :
 It is a Car Parking system .
 It has  dedicated space for car parking and it has different lots; every lot has certain number of empty parking slots.
 Someone sits at the main entrance of all these lots; which is called the control tower.
 From control tower we actually find out which parking lot has empty slot and assign the nearest parking lot to a car.
 When the car is going out, We also charge the car based on the time it was parked there for.
 For every first 3 hours, you charge a constant amount of 20BDT.
 But for every other consecutive hour we charge another 5BDT.
-The API does the fowwing tasks :

 MongoDB Model :